ucsb-cs148/f21/_lectures/lect04.md

 * MVP kanban board column (if not *fully* done)
   - If the Kanban board column for your MVP is not complete (i.e all stories groomed with clear acceptance criteria), work on that.
-  - This should be finished by Thursday if possible, next Monday midnight *at the latest* so your team is ready to start working a week from today.
+  - This should be finished by Wednesday if possible, Friday midnight *at the latest* so your team is making progress!
-* Finish anything you were "in the middle of" when time ran out yesterday.
+* Finish anything you were "in the middle of" when time ran out last Section.
 * If that's done, choose either:
   - Get started on the learning plan
   - Futher definition on iterations beyond MVP